dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/firebolt-configs.md

   +quote_columns: false  #or `true` if you have csv column headers with spaces
 ```

-## Model Configuration for Fact Tables
+## Model configuration for fact tables

 A dbt model can be created as a Firebolt fact <Term id="table" /> and configured using the following syntax: